raoul2000/yii2-workflow-view/README.md

 For more information on the *SimpleWorkflowBehavior* and the wonderful world of workflows with Yii2, please refer to [yii2-workflow](https://github.com/raoul2000/yii2-workflow)

+Note that this widget relies on [vis.js](https://github.com/almende/vis) to render the workflow.

 License
 -------